Why California Is the Only State In America That Requires an NHD Report

 Wildland Fire Hazards

 Wildland fire hazards are similar to Very High Fire Hazards, but they specifically apply to wildfires.
 These are areas where the state is required to take care of fires rather than local or federal agencies.
-The State Board of Forestry in Sacramento keeps track of Wildland Fire Hazard areas, and is the final area to check if youre looking for more information on these kinds of hazards.
+The State Board of Forestry in Sacramento keeps track of Wildland Fire Hazard areas, and is the final area to check if you’re looking for more information on these kinds of hazards.

-If a home is in a wildland fire area disclosed on the NHD report, its important for the homeowner to not only have the correct insurance but know how to take precautions against wildfires.
+If a home is in a wildland fire area disclosed on the NHD report, it’s important for the homeowner to not only have the correct insurance but know how to take precautions against wildfires.

 Earthquake Fault Hazards

 California is known for its earthquakes, and the NHD report is also required to disclose earthquake faults.
 Earthquake faults run throughout the state.
-The San Andreas is the most famous, but its not the only one.
+The San Andreas is the most famous, but it’s not the only one.

 The state geologist is required to keep track of any earthquake faults and create maps that are used to create Natural Hazard Disclosure reports.